• Skip to primary navigation

 brigadeiro in pan, boiling, with a wooden spoon stirring the mixture.

-Stir for the whole time, making sure always to scrape the bottom and sides of the pan.
+Stir the whole time, always making sure to scrape the pan's bottom and sides.

 brigadeiro in pan, slow boiling.